mcinglis/libpp/README.md

 Libpp is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://gnu.org/licenses/agpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Libpp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Libpp is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with Libpp.
 If not, see <https://gnu.org/licenses/>.